100mslive/100ms-docs/common/templates-and-roles.md

 Every role has a name that should be unique inside a template.
 This name will be used while generating app tokens and referencing inside a template.

+### Priority

+Priority will determine the order in which the roles will be degraded.
+A lower number represents a higher priority.

 ### Publish Strategies

 Publish strategies will be used to determine the tracks and their quality which can be published by this role.